jerryevalentine/credit-risk-classification/README.md

 # credit-risk-classification
-* User Story: As a Credit Risk Analyst or Manager, I want to be able to understand the factors that are most important to predicting credit risk, specific loan status.
+* User Story Tracked in Jira: As a Credit Risk Analyst or Manager, I want to be able to understand the factors that are most important to predicting credit risk, specific loan status.
 * Exploratory Data Analysis and Model: Logistic Regression Model and ???
 * DataL lending_data.csv
 * See Credit Risk Classification Report.md for analysis